leftxs/plone.vagrant/README.rst

 =============

 Plone.Vargant is a kit for setting easy to use development environment for Plone in a hosted virtual machine.
-**This is not the official version** For the officail version please browse to PloneDev.Vagrant_ or check https://plone.org/.
+**This is not the official version** For the official version please browse to PloneDev.Vagrant_ or check https://plone.org/.

 The kit uses the VirtualBox for the virtual machine and the Vagrant box setup